Mohamed Mohamed is a writer of poetry, community activist and blogger.

 Media & Activism

-Mohamed’s poetry, work with young people (Elays Network board member) and Presidency of Exeter’s [University] Islamic Society (2012-2014) has lead him to feature on a variety of media and news outlets such as Sky News, London Live TV, British Muslim TV, BBC London and BBC Radio Devon, discussing current affairs, issues surrounding [Muslim] Youth in London and young people’s engagement with politics.
-A 2014 Exeter University Student Leader of the Year, Mohamed is an Alumnus of the Young Muslim Leadership Programme (2013) at the Oxford Centre for Islamic Studies and an Alumnus of the Young Muslim Leaders Exchange Programme (2015) with the US Embassy of London.
+Mohamed’s poetry, work with young people has lead him to feature on a variety of media and news outlets such as Sky News, London Live TV, British Muslim TV, BBC London and BBC Radio Devon, discussing current affairs, issues surrounding [Muslim] Youth in London and young people’s engagement with politics.
+A 2014 Exeter University Student Leader of the Year, Mohamed is an Alumnus of the Young Muslim Leadership Programme (2013) at the Oxford Centre for Islamic Studies and a US Embassy of London delegate for Young Muslim Leaders Exchange Programme (2015).
 Mohamed was one of the Youth Leaders for the independent Citizens UK Commission on Islam, Participation & Public Life Youth Leadership Group.

 Now and Beyond